hanishkvc/prgs-3d-panda3d-fsim/README.rst

 Terrain
 ##########

 It allows height fields to be used as the terrain.
+It uses the GeoMipTerrain module of Panda3D for this.

 There is a helper script to which one can pass the USGS earth explorer GMTED2010 elevation data and inturn it will generate heightfield and colormap files which can be used by this program.
 Pass the GeoTIFF file from USGS directly, dont use any image converter to create a png or jpg or so and then pass to this program, bcas it may lose some of the detail in the process.

+The script resizes the passed image to be a power of 2 + 1 size image.
+During this process, it doesnt worry about the aspect ratio.